-Provides assistance in the preparation of comprehensive plans for the development, utilization, and conservation of water and related land resources.
-Typical studies are only planning level of detail, not design for project construction.
-Program can encompass many types of studies dealing with water resource issues.
-PAS program has two types of efforts-comprehensive plans and technical assistance: Comprehensive Plans
+Planning Assistance to States Description Provides assistance in the preparation of comprehensive plans for the development, utilization, and conservation of water can encompass many types of studies dealing with water resource issues.
+PAS program has two types of efforts- comprehensive plans and technical assistance: Comprehensive Plans and Technical Assistance.
+Comprehensive Plan